LukeDS-it/LukeDS-it.github.io/content/profession/_index.md

 **Honorable mention**: I worked on the [Slándáil][1] project which brought me all over Europe, meeting many interesting people who taught me a lot.

+## My education

+At first I attended the Liceo Classico E. Montale in my hometown, San Donà di Piave, then I decided that technology and science were my real interests in life, so I attended and graduated in Biomedical engineering with a bachelor's degree @ the Università degli Studi di Padova, in 2016.

+The classical studies have taught me how to think and how to study.
+The university increased my scientific knowledge and guided me in my first steps in the technological field, but my real skills have been developed over the years with the constant practice, countless hours spent at the PC "reinventing the wheel", testing out new stuff, and at my workplace.

+I like to think my path in the IT knowledge will never end, there's always something new and exciting to discover, and I'll be there when the time comes.

 [1]: https://cordis.europa.eu/project/id/607691
 [2]: https://www.coursera.org/account/accomplishments/specialization/certificate/DG2LHGV3VFGJ
 [3]: https://www.coursera.org/account/accomplishments/certificate/HNYAZDXTCKNC